-Working Group II of AR5 concluded that socio-economic losses from flooding since the mid-20th century have increased mainly because of greater exposure and vulnerability (high confidence) (Jiménez Cisneros et al., 2014).
-There was low confidence due to limited evidence, however, that anthropogenic climate change has affected the frequency and magnitude of floods.
-WGII AR5 also concluded that there is no evidence that surface water and groundwater drought frequency has changed over the last few decades, although impacts of drought have increased mostly owing to increased water demand (Jiménez Cisneros et al., 2014).
+WG II AR5 concluded that socio-economic losses from flooding since the mid-20th century have increased mainly due to greater exposure and vulnerability (high confidence; Jiménez Cisneros et al., 2014).
+There is low confidence due to limited evidence, however, that anthropogenic climate change has affected the frequency and the magnitude of floods.
+WGII AR5 also concluded that there is no evidence that surface water and groundwater drought frequency has changed over the last few decades, although impacts of drought have increased mostly due to increased water demand (Jiménez Cisneros et al., 2014).

-Since AR5, the number of studies related to fluvial flooding and meteorological drought based on long-term observed data has been gradually increasing.
-There has also been progress since AR5 in identifying historical changes in streamflow and continental runoff (Section 3.3.5).
+Since the AR5, the number of studies related to river flooding and meteorological drought based on longterm observed data have been gradually increasing.
+There has been progress since the AR5 in identifying historical changes in streamflow and continental runoff (Section 3.3.5).
 As a result of population and economic growth, increased exposure of people and assets has caused more damage due to flooding.
-However, differences in flood risks among regions reflect the balance among the magnitude of the flood, the populations, their vulnerabilities, the value of assets affected by flooding, and the capacity to cope with flood risks, all of which depend on socio-economic development conditions, as well as topography and hydro-climatic conditions (Tanoue et al., 2016).
-AR5 concluded that there was low confidence in the attribution of global changes in droughts (Bindoff et al., 2013b).
-However, recent publications based on observational and modelling evidence assessed that human emissions have substantially increased the probability of drought years in the Mediterranean region (Section 3.3.4).
+However, differences in flood risks among regions reflect the balance among the magnitude of the flood, population, their vulnerabilities, the value of assets affected by flooding, and the capacity to cope with flood risks that depend on socio-economic development conditions as well as topography and hydro-climatic conditions (Tanoue et al., 2016).
+The AR5 assessment concluded that there was low confidence in the attribution of global changes in droughts (Bindoff et al., 2013b).
+However, recent publications based on observational and modeling evidence are supporting a gathering concensus that human emissions have substantially increased the probability of drought years in the Mediterranean region (Sections 3.3.4, Table 3.2).

-WGII AR5 assessed that global flood risk will increase in the future, partly owing to climate change (low to medium confidence), with projected changes in the frequency of droughts longer than 12 months being more uncertain because of their dependence on accumulated precipitation over long periods (Jiménez Cisneros et al., 2014).
+WGII AR5 assessed that global flood risk will increase in the future partly due to climate change (limited evidence, medium agreement), with projected changes in the frequency of droughts longer than 12 months being more uncertain, because of their dependence on accumulated precipitation over long periods (Jiménez Cisneros et al., 2014).